-- The standard permits an eligible entity to continue to recognise and measure regulatory deferral account balances in accordance with its previous GAAP when it adopts IFRS i.e. to apply a 'grandfathering' approach. - An entity is eligible to apply the standard only if it: - is subject to oversight and/or approval from an authorised body (the rate regulator); - accounted for regulatory deferral account balances in its financial statements under its previous GAAP immediately before adopting IFRS; and - elects to apply the requirements of the standard in its first IFRS financial statements. - Adoption of the standard is optional for eligible entities, but the decision to apply it has to be taken in an entity's first IFRS financial statements. - The grandfathering approach does not apply to presentation.
+- An eligible entity can apply this standard only if it is a first-time adopter of IFRS.
+The standard does not affect other entities. - The standard permits an eligible entity to continue to recognise and measure regulatory deferral account balances in accordance with its previous GAAP when it adopts IFRS - i.e. to apply a 'grandfathering' approach. - An entity is eligible to apply the standard only if it: - is subject to oversight and/or approval from an authorised body (the rate regulator); - accounted for regulatory deferral account balances in its financial statements under its previous GAAP immediately before adopting IFRS; and - elects to apply the requirements of the standard in its first IFRS financial statements. - Adoption of the standard is optional for eligible entities, but the decision to apply it has to be taken in an entity's first IFRS financial statements. - The grandfathering approach does not apply to presentation.
 Regulatory deferral account balances are presented separately from assets, liabilities, income and expenses that are recognised in accordance with other IFRSs.